lovelycam/writing/weather.md

 ### Asynchronous Network API Calls in Python
 ***
+##### Context

-Asynchronous programming is like ordering coffee at the cash register, then sitting down and reading a book.
-The cashier helps the next customer while another barista makes your coffee.
-When your number is called, you go and retrieve your coffee.
+An *asynchronous* call is like ordering a latte at the coffee bar, then sitting down at a table and reading a book.
+The cashier helps the next customer while a barista makes your latte.
+When your number is called, you go and retrieve your latte.

-In contrast, synchronous programming is like ordering coffee at the cash register and then waiting there for the cashier to make your coffee.
-You stand there until the coffee is done.
+In contrast, a *synchronous* call is like ordering a latte at the coffee bar and then waiting there for the cashier to make your latte.
+You stand there until the latte is done.
+There is no other barista available to help.

+The key takeaway is whether or not there is more than one barista available to make your latte.
+If there's only one barista, then you and everyone behind you in line has to wait for the barista to finish.
+If there is more than one barista, the making of the latte can be handed off, while customer orders can continue to be taken.

+In technical terms, asynchronous calls hand off functionality to a background process, so as not to "block" further execution in the main process.
+Synchronous calls wait and block the main process until the desired information is retrieved.

+This document describes a simple asynchronous strategy for retrieving and displaying weather information.

-As an example API, we'll use the [OpenWeatherMap API](https://openweathermap.org) to asynchronously retrieve the current temperature.
+As an example API, we'll use the [OpenWeatherMap API](https://openweathermap.org) to asynchronously retrieve the current temperature for a given US zipcode.

+##### Example Python Code
 ```python
 import aiohttp
 import asyncio